TheOdinProject/curriculum/javascript/path.md

     Functions are first class citizens in Javascript, and here you'll see why.
 6. PROJECT: Minesweeper
     /project_functions.md
-    It's time to get a bit more complex by bringing back minesweeper, the only decent game that used to ship with Windows back in the day.
+    It's time to get a bit more complex by bringing back minesweeper, the only decent game that used to come with Windows back in the day.

 ## Advanced Browser Work